Haverford College: Admissions

 U.S. News deemed Haverford's admissions "most selective," with the class of 2026 acceptance rate being 14.2%.
 Applying for admission to the class of 2026 were 5,658 applicants; 804 were admitted.
 Of those admitted submitting such data, 96% were in the top 10% of their high school class and 100% were in the top 20% of their high school.
 Of those admitted to the class of 2026, 54.5% identified themselves as persons of color, and 14% of those admitted were first generation college students.
+The college is need-aware for domestic applicants, having ended its need-blind policy in 2016.

 Rankings

-Haverford is ranked 8th among liberal arts colleges in the 2022 Wall Street Journal/Times Higher Education College Rankings, and tied for 15th among U.S. liberal arts colleges in the 2021 "Best Colleges" ranking by U.S News & World Report, and ranked 18th for "Best Value" and tied at 23rd for "Best Undergraduate Teaching" among liberal arts colleges.
-Washington Monthly ranked Haverford 12th in 2020 among 218 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
-The college was ranked 49th across 650 universities and colleges in the 2019 edition of Forbes' "Top Colleges", and 18th among liberal arts colleges alone.
+Haverford is ranked 8th among liberal arts colleges in the 2022 Wall Street Journal/Times Higher Education College Rankings, and 24th among U.S. liberal arts colleges in the 2025 "Best Colleges" ranking by U.S News & World Report, and ranked 16th for "Best Value" and tied at 14th for "Best Undergraduate Teaching" among liberal arts colleges.
+Washington Monthly ranked Haverford 6th in 2024 among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+The college was ranked 72nd across 500 universities and colleges in the 2024–25 edition of Forbes' "Top Colleges", and 18th among liberal arts colleges alone.
 Niche ranked the school the 7th best national liberal arts college for 2021.